liu3zhenlab/CGRD/README.md

 5. bedtools: to determine read counts per genomic bin
 6. pandoc: to create a html report
 7. R: to perform CNV analysis and create a report
-8. R pakages: knitr, DNAcopy
+8. R pakages: rmarkdown, knitr, DNAcopy

 If all the packages are installed and commands are in the paths.
 You can directly copy CGRD for your uses.